itsdfish/RetirementPlanners.jl/docs/src/basic_example.md

 ```
 # Overview

-The purpose of this example is to demonstrate how to use `RetirementPlanners.jl` with a simple investment simulation.
-Our focus on a simple simulation will have the benfit of making the API clear, but will not result in in the most useful stress test of your retirement plan.
-For more realistic examples, please read the documentation for [intermediate example](intermediate_example.md) and [advanced example](advanced_example.md).
+The purpose of this example is to demonstrate how to use `RetirementPlanners.jl` with a simple, retirement simulation.
+Our focus on a simple simulation will have the benfit of making the API clear, but will not result in in a valid stress test of your retirement plan.
+For more realistic examples, please read the documentation for the [advanced example](advanced_example.md).

 # API

-In this section, we will provide an overview of the API for configuring a retirement planning simulation.
-As detailed below, some parameters require input, whereas other have default values which can optionally be overwritten with your desired values.
+In this section, we will provide an overview of the API for configuring a retirement simulation.
+As detailed below, some parameters require user input, whereas other parameters have default values which can optionally be overwritten with your desired values.

 ## Required Parameters